Games 201 - ADVANCED PHYSICS ENGINES

 OOP -> Extensibility / Maintainability

-An “object” contains its own data (py-var. / ti.field
+An “object” contains its own data (py-var. / ti.field) and method (py-func. / @ti.func / @ti.kernel)

 Hybrid scheme: Objective Data-Oriented Programming (ODOP)